 - Keep clicking as fast as you can until the timer is complete.

-- Once the click test is complete, you will see the Results in the form of CPS (Clicks Per Second).
+- Once the click test is complete, you will see the results in the form of CPS (Clicks Per Second).

-Calculating Your Final Score in Click Speed Test
+Calculating CPS in Click Speed Test

-We calculate your final clicking speed in Clicks per second, which is calculated by dividing the number of mouse clicks by the number of seconds taken.
+CPS calculator calculates your final clicking speed in Clicks per second, which is calculated by dividing the number of mouse clicks by the number of seconds taken.

-CPS = Number of Clicks / Number of Seconds.
+Clicks per Second (CPS) = Number of Clicks / Number of Seconds.

 The CPS value gives you the exact idea of how fast you can click your mouse button.
 In games like Minecraft etc., the CPS matters a lot.
-Higher Click speed will help you in tasks like Fighting, Bridging and Putting up walls.
+Higher Click speed will help you in tasks like Fighting, Bridging, and Putting up walls.
 I have explained all these further on this page.

-Our click test automatically calculates the CPS using the formula above.
+Our right click test automatically calculates the CPS using the formula above.
 We have incorporated an automatic click counter which counts the number of clicks you do in the given time.
 After collecting the data, the Click per second is displayed automatically.

 Also, it is seen that the Clicks per second test is most accurate when they are counted for the time period of 5 to 10 seconds.

-If you will test clicking speed for less than 5 seconds or more than 10 seconds, the results are usually not according to your best potential.
-The CPS counter will be lower if time is more than 10 seconds because the finger gets strained and slowed down due to continuous clicking.
+If you test clicking speed for less than 5 seconds or more than 10 seconds, the results are usually not according to your best potential.
+The CPS counter will be lower if the time is more than 10 seconds because the finger gets strained and slowed down due to continuous clicking.

-Click Speed in Minecraft PvP?
+Importance of Click Speed in Minecraft PvP

 Minecraft PvP is all about attacking the opponent and getting as many hits as possible.
 To hit your opponent, you use your mouse click.
 Now, a few questions arise ‘Does click speed matter in Minecraft?’, ‘How many CPS does Minecraft register?’ etc.